Frequently asked questions

 Then you are not only you are wasting your resources, but also you are NOT helping your child to better himself.

 When can we see the difference of your reading and spelling program?

 EXCEPTION: If your child had received the same literacy instruction as we do and we will find it during his reading assessment.
 In this case, we will continue his lessons based on what he has learned

 We cannot afford your rate, but we need your help for our child who struggles to read, what should we do?

 We are well aware that a fairly large amount of students in our society struggles to read, spell and comprehend and many of them would learn to read, spell and comprehend much better if they have the help they need.

-We also know that teaching students to learn how to read, write, spell and comprehend is the foremost
+You must also know that teaching students to learn how to read, write, spell and comprehend is the foremost

-As part of our commitement for students who do not have the resources to avail the appropriate literacy instruction we extended our services to all public schools and your child's school knows our services: English Montreal School Board, (EMSB), Lester B. Pearson School Board (LBPSB) and Sir WIlfred Laurier School Board (SWLSB) with the following:
+As part of our commitement for students who do not have the resources to avail the appropriate literacy instruction we extended our services to all public schools and your child's school knows about our services: English Montreal School Board, (EMSB), Lester B. Pearson School Board (LBPSB) and Sir WIlfred Laurier School Board (SWLSB) with the following:

 Multisensory Reading System Student Workbooks